Flux cost functions and optimal metabolic states: Metabolic s and flux cost functions

 \subsection{Linear and nonlinear approximations of enzymatic flux cost functions}

-\textbf{\ \\Linear approximation of the enzymatic flux costs} To obtain a linear flux cost function with realistic cost weights, we linearise the enzymatic flux cost around a reference flow $\vv^{\rm ref}$.
-The approximation works best near the reference flow (or, more precisely, for flows $\vv$ that {\privilege} similar metabolite profiles as the reference flow itself).
-Therefore, $\vv^{\rm ref}$ should be ``typical'', resembling the flows for which $\fluxcost(\vv)$ will be computed.
-The cost gradient in a point $\vv$ is given by
+\myparagraph{\ \\Linear approximation of the enzymatic flux cost} To obtain realistic linear flux cost functions, we consider the enzymatic flux cost and linearise it around a prototype {\flow} $\vv^{\rm pt}$.
+This approximation works best near the prototype {\flow} (or, more precisely, for {\flow}s $\vv$ that {\favour} similar metabolite profiles as the prototype {\flow}).
+Therefore, we should chose a prototype {\flow} $\vv^{\rm pt}$ that is ``typical'', resembling the flows at which $\acostenz(\vv)$ will be evaluated.
+To compute the linear cost weights, we start from the cost gradient in a point $\vv$,